daien/daien.github.io/_pages/cv.md

 ## Professional Experience

-**01/2020 - : Senior Manager, Machine Learning Research, Toyota Research Institute (TRI), CA, USA.**
+**2020 - : Senior Manager, Machine Learning Research, Toyota Research Institute (TRI), CA, USA.**
-Head of Machine Learning Research at TRI.
-We explore how to learn from Experience for world-scale Autonomy.
-We invent and deploy new Machine Learning algorithms for Automated Driving that improve mobility and save lives.
-Our key research areas include Deep Learning (esp. self-supervised learning), Computer Vision (esp. dynamic 3D scene understanding), and using Simulation for ML (esp. inverse graphics and sim2real).
+Head of the Machine Learning Research team at TRI.
+Applied ML research for Toyota’s future products,including World-scale Autonomous Robots that learn from Experience.
+Our key research areas includeDeep Learning (esp. self-supervised learning), Computer Vision (esp. dynamic 3D scene understanding),and using Simulation for ML (esp. differentiable rendering and sim2real).

-**07/2017 - 01/2020: Tech Lead and Manager (Machine Learning), Toyota Research Institute (TRI), CA, USA.**
+**2017 - 2019: Manager & Senior Research Scientist, Machine Learning, Toyota Research Institute (TRI), CA, USA.**
 Manager of the ML team at TRI.
-Responsible for creating and leading TRI's ML strategy for Automated Driving, from research to deployment of safety-critical ML models.
-Grow the team from 3 to 12 research scientists and ML engineers.
-External leadership via publications, invited talks, and demonstrations.
+Responsible for creating and leading TRI’s ML strategy for AutomatedDriving, from research to ML cloud infrastructure (used in production) and deployment of safety-criticalML models on public roads.
+Founded and grew the team to a dozen research scientists and ML engineers.Technical advisor for Toyota AI Ventures.
+External leadership via publications (22 in 2017-2019), invitedtalks, demonstrations, and scientific collaborations (esp. with Stanford and Preferred Networks).

-**2017 - 2020: Senior Research Scientist (Machine Learning), Toyota Research Institute (TRI), CA, USA.**
-Large scale Computer Vision and Deep Learning R&D for Automated Driving.
-Leading multiple projects, including novel research (scene understanding, object perception, 3D vision, domain adaptation, sim2real, self- and semi-supervised learning), distributed ML cloud infrastructure (deployed in production), and transfer to prototype vehicles tested on public roads.
-Leading scientific collaborations with Stanford and Preferred Networks (PFN).
-Technical advisor for Toyota AI Ventures.

 **2013 - 2016: Research Scientist (Computer Vision), Xerox Research Center Europe, Meylan, France.**
 Led research and transfer projects on Deep Learning for video understanding (action recognition, multi-object tracking), domain adaptation, simulation for perception, and Business Process Modeling with Computer Vision.